djordjeandrejevic/djordjeandrejevic.github.io/src/content/post/homelab.md

 You can find the repository on GitHub: https://github.com/djordjeandrejevic/homelab

 Feel free to explore the repository, and if you have any questions or suggestions, don't hesitate to reach out!

+P.S.
+Credits to [r/selfhosted](https://www.reddit.com/r/selfhosted/) community, it's a great place to step into the rabbit hole of self-hosting.